openautomation/app/Readme.md

 Make sure you have XCode and XCode Developer Tools installed if you're on a mac, along with git and node.js.

+Make sure you have node 0.11.x installed.
+If you want to manage multiple versions of node, I recommend https://github.com/visionmedia/n.

 Then install component:

 ```